The Monograph Series of the Legal Writing Institute

 The third volume of the Monograph Series, “Teaching Legal Writing: Theory,” includes articles addressing various theoretical approaches to teaching legal analysis, research and writing.

-This volume reprints important articles on the development and range of upper level legal writing seminars as well as articles that can supplement advanced writing courses because of their focus on legal documents and their accompanying concerns and themes.
+The fourth volume, "Advanced Legal Writing: Courses & Theme", reprints important articles on the development and range of upper level legal writing seminars as well as articles that can supplement advanced writing courses because of their focus on legal documents and their accompanying concerns and themes.

 The Editorial Board will continually update the Monograph Series so that all volumes remain current.
 As new pieces of scholarship are published, the Board will evaluate whether they would add substantial value to any volume of the Series.